 Dr. Shamsah Amersi, one of the country's leading and most recognized OB-GYNs, suggests pk24.

-In my view as a women's medical doctor, sexual satisfaction and wellness is critical in the overall health of a woman.
+In my view as a women's medical doctor, sexual satisfaction and wellness are critical to the overall health of a woman.
 In my clinical experience, I diagnose and treat a vast majority of women who are suffering from vaginal laxity.
-As a result they are suffering from a significant decrease overall sexual satisfaction that impacts their life, self esteem, and their relationships.
+As a result, they are suffering from a significant decrease in overall sexual satisfaction that impacts their life, self-esteem, and their relationships.

 FACTORS LEADING TO VAGINAL LAXITY AND LOSS OF PELVIC FLOOR MUSCLES: